-Four days before my flight, I found myself with an unplanned solo trip to Cuba.
-This was not the first time I’ve traveled alone.
-But it was the first time I’ve traveled solo to a politically controversial and developing country which most people have little knowledge of.
+Four days before my flight, I found myself with an unplanned solo female trip to Cuba.
+This was the first time I traveled all alone to a politically controversial and developing country which most Americans had very little knowledge of.
+I was one of the first Americans to go after Obama lifted his restricted.
+Scared and excited, I was finally fulfilling my dream of visiting Cuba.
 With only my first night’s accommodation reserved, I boarded a plane to Havana…

 DAY 1 – HAVANA DREAMS

 The elevator opened up to a locked door which began to beep urgently like a time-ticking bomb.
 I frantically rang the doorbell for someone to open up.
 Was the elevator going to drop to the ground?
 Eject me out?
 The door was finally opened by a Spanish-speaking man who seemed very distracted by more important matters than my presence.
 He barely met my gaze as he let go of the door and sauntered away.
 I wheeled my luggage into the living room of Casavana, where a rowdy and intimidating group of Spanish speaking individuals surrounded a luxurious glass dinner table.
 Were they the family that lives at this casa particular (typical Cuban homestay)?

 The casa’s innkeeper, Emil, a blonde haired and blue-eyed Cuban who looked disoriented by the ruckus, gestured me in.
 As he guided me to my room, in his broken English, he offered me a welcome mojito and gestured me to sit down with him about any questions I might have.